claviska/sloth-docs/README.md

 This project is a work in progress.
 There are still some things left to do:

 - [ ] Make the default theme prettier
+- [ ] Highlight the current page in the sidebar
 - [ ] Add a CLI command to initialize a new docs project
   - [ ] Generate `sloth-docs.config.js` if it doesn't exist
   - [ ] Copy `README.md` to `docs/home.md` if it does exist